Key takeaways

 So large or small areas of land where you survey it in the traditional sense, you map it out, the features of it, the topography of it, what's on it, what's maybe underneath it, all that sort of thing.
 And that is a drone survey, but it is more correctly a drone mapping survey of land.

-So infrastructure like electrical infrastructure or hydroelectric dam or a building or something like that could have a drone survey carried out on it, but that would be more accurately described as a drone inspection, where you were going in with a drone and looking at all facets of this particular asset. capturing any defects that you see and then turning that into a report or a list of defects or whatever you need to do.
+So infrastructure like electrical infrastructure or hydroelectric dam or a building or something like that could have a drone survey carried out on it, but that would be more accurately described as a drone inspection, where you were going in with a drone and looking at all facets of this particular asset.

 So those are the sort of two broad areas that drone surveys capture.
 There are other ones like a traffic survey, for example.
 You park a drone close to a busy interchange and you monitor it for a day to see the traffic levels.
 That's quite a common thing.
 You can do all sorts of other bits and pieces, but those would be the main things.